 About the Program

-The Protecting Your Farmland Initiative provides funding through the Regional Conservation Partnership Program (RCPP) and the Environmental Quality Incentives Program (EQIP) to reduce farmland lost to streambank erosion, and improve the health and productivity of woodlands in priority watersheds.
+This initiative provides funding through the Regional Conservation Partnership Program (RCPP) and the Environmental Quality Incentives Program (EQIP) to reduce farmland lost to streambank erosion, and improve the health and productivity of woodlands in priority watersheds.
 The program seeks to improve water quality and reduce the sedimentation of federal reservoirs through tree planting and forest stand improvement.
 Forestland, cropland, and grassland all have the potential to qualify for the program if a resource concern is identified.
 Primary resource concerns for the program are water quality degradation from soil erosion and the health and condition of trees in woodlands and forests.
 Specific examples of resource concerns may include:

 - Streambank and/or surface runoff erosion where additional tree planting can provide reduction in sediment, pesticide and nutrient entry into Kansas streams.